The resurrection is irrelevant.

 In any case, one cannot avoid the conclusion that, false prophet or true, so far it is Jesus whom God has used as his primary vehicle for spreading the message of the Hebrew Scriptures among the Gentiles, just as the prophets said would happen.
 I didn't come to Christianity by conversion from Judaism (although my best friend did); I'm a Gentile.
 If it weren't for Jesus, I wouldn't even be arguing with you about the Torah!
 I guess I'd be off in some forest somewhere, sacrificing to a pagan god.

-Of course I am aware that there have been plenty of false Messianic claimants (although giving up on the claim in order to convert to Islam does seem like a pretty convincing refutation).
+Of course I am aware that there have been plenty of false Messianic claimants (although giving up on the claim in order to convert to Islam, as Sabbatai Tzvi did, seems like a pretty convincing refutation).
 False Messiahs are a dime-a-dozen.
 What I can't imagine though, is how there could be a Real Messiah that is better than Jesus, who showed us how the path of love is strong enough to conquer even the grave.
 To me it is obvious that Jesus is deeply good, and that his healing grace and power are in continuity with the best that can be found in Hebrew Scripture.